Head-on Train Collision Near Copenhagen Leaves Multiple Critically Injured

 Key Facts

-- Two trains collided north of Copenhagen in Denmark.
+- Two trains collided head-on at a level crossing at Isterødvejen, north of Hillerød, Denmark.

-- Police described the incident as a major accident.
+- Police described the event as a major accident and coordinated a significant emergency response.

 What Happened